lammps/lammps/doc/src/read_data.rst

 are the union of the existing box and the box boundaries in the new data file.

-If the system is non-periodic (in a dimension), then an image flag has no meaning (in that dimension) and can lead to unexpected results for computations that internally use unwrapped coordinates (like the center of mass).
+If the system is non-periodic (in a dimension), then an image flag for that direction has no meaning, since there cannot be periodic images without periodicity and the data file is therefore - technically speaking
+- invalid.
+This situation would happen when a data file was written with periodic boundaries and then read back for non-periodic boundaries.
-Thus those will be be reset to zero on reading and LAMMPS will print a warning, if that happens.
-If those atoms with non-zero image flags are involved in bonded interactions, this simple reset can lead to errors.
+Accepting a non-zero image flag can lead to unexpected results for any operations and computations in LAMMPS that internally use unwrapped coordinates (for example computing the center of mass of a group of atoms).
+Thus all non-zero image flags for non-periodic dimensions will be be reset to zero on reading the data file and LAMMPS will print a warning message, if that happens.
+This is equivalent to wrapping atoms individually back into the principal unit cell in that direction.
+This operation is equivalent to the behavior of the :doc:`change_box command
-In those cases it is usually best to write out the unwrapped coordinates (e.g. with :doc:`write_dump all custom unwrapped.lammpstrj id xu yu zu <write_dump>`) as that preserves the relative proximity of the positions for bonded atoms, and then post-process the data by moving entire molecules and also then adjust the box geometry as needed without affecting the positions.
-When you have non-zero image flags, changing the box also translates atoms, and if a molecule straddles (periodic) box boundaries and thus the image flags can be different for atoms in the same molecule, that can move bonded atoms far apart.
+<change_box>` when used to change periodicity.

+If those atoms with non-zero image flags are involved in bonded interactions, this reset can lead to undesired changes, when the image flag values differ between the atoms, i.e. the bonded interaction straddles domain boundaries.
+For example a bond can become stretched across the unit cell if one of its atoms is wrapped to one side of the cell and the second atom to the other.
+In those cases the data file needs to be pre-processed externally to become valid again.
+This can be done by first unwrapping coordinates and then wrapping entire molecules instead of individual atoms back into the principal simulation cell and finally expanding the cell dimensions in the non-periodic direction as needed, so that the image flag would be zero.

 .. note::